AdrianC165/ObesityPrediction/README.md

     pip install pandas numpy scikit-learn matplotlib
     ```

-5. **Open the Python script file** in VS Code.
+5. **Open the main.py file in VS Code.

-6. **Run the Python script** using the built-in terminal or by pressing `F5` if you have configured a launch configuration.
+6. **Run the Python file** using the built-in terminal.
 This will:
     - Load and clean the dataset.
     - Convert categorical variables into numerical format.
     - Standardize the features.